PranavPurwar/PLJ-Language/README.md

 # PLJ-Language
-The source of PLJ language in python
+The source code of PLJ language in python